knipknap/exscript/doc/cli_tutorial.rst

 Getting started
 ---------------

-As a first simple test, let's try to connect to a network device via SSH2, and execute the ``uname -a`` command on it.
+As a first simple test, let's try to connect to a Linux/Unix machine via SSH2, and execute the ``uname -a`` command on it.

 Create a file named ``test.exscript`` with the following content::